lyz-code/blue-book/docs/architecture/orm_builder_query_or_raw_sql.md

 Mitigates:

+* *Flexibility*: You depend on the builder implementation of the language you are trying to use, but if the functionality you are trying to use is not there, you can always fall back to raw SQL.
 * *SQL Injections*: Query builders have mechanism to insert parameters into the queries in a safe way.
 * *Editor support*: The query builder prevents typos in the offered parts